 If your child needs treatment for a heart condition, it can be a distressing time for your family.
 At the St. Louis Children’s Hospital Heart Center, our highly trained pediatric cardiologists specialize in heart care for children that uses minimally invasive procedures whenever possible.
 We offer these advanced treatment methods for heart care to help children recover quickly to enjoy their best possible health.

 What Is Cardiac Catheterization?

 Cardiac catheterization is a nonsurgical, minimally invasive procedure in which a doctor threads thin, flexible tubes called catheters into a blood vessel and guides them to the heart.
 Cardiac catheterization can help diagnose and treat a variety of congenital and acquired heart conditions.

 Why Choose St. Louis Children’s Hospital for Your Child’s Heart Care?

 The pediatric cardiac catheterization program at St. Louis Children's Hospital is one of the most highly respected programs in the nation.
 Our program offers:

-- Expert care from doctors who are nationally recognized leaders in cardiac catheterization for children
+- Expert care from doctors who are internationally recognized leaders in cardiac catheterization for children

 - Minimally invasive treatment techniques to delay or avoid the need for open-heart surgery

 - The latest technology for more accurate treatment and shorter recovery times, helping your child get back to an active life sooner

-- Extensive practice in treating the highest risk children, resulting in more treatment expertise and better outcomes
+- Extensive practice in treating the most complex conditions, resulting in more treatment expertise and better outcomes

-- Our leading Catheterization Lab, which contains two labs fully outfitted with the latest technology and designed for children
+- Our nationally accredited Catheterization Lab, which contains two labs fully outfitted with the latest technology and designed for children

 Our experience means that we can handle even the most complex cases.
 In 2019, we completed: